 The demand analysis model works particularly well in airports and stadiums, where restaurants have captive customers.
 Because diners have few options, prices are often far higher than they would be at similar restaurants outside airport or stadium security gates.

 Factors that affect menu pricing and profitability

-Cohesion: Just as you look at the individual components of each dish to determine what to charge, it’s important to look at them in the context of the rest of your menu.
-A high-priced luxury entree may seem out of place on the same menu as a hearty, affordable dish, and could leave customers confused about your concept.
+Cohesion: Just as you look at the individual components of each dish to set pricing, it’s important to look at them in the context of the rest of your menu.
+A high-priced luxury entree may seem out of place on the same menu as a hearty, affordable dish, and could confuse customers.

 Regional variability: A small-town restaurant can’t charge New York City prices for the same fare, and vice versa.
-The region you're in will dramatically impact the amount you can and should charge for your items.
+Your location will impact the amount you can charge for your items.

-Portion control: One hallmark of a good restaurant is consistency, a quality that can also save you money.
-By ensuring portions are consistent every time your chefs prepare a meal, you can reduce unnecessary expenditure.
-Weighing meats and proteins or measuring side dishes can all help achieve portion consistency.
+Portion control: A hallmark of a good restaurant, consistency can also save you money.
+By ensuring portions are consistent every time – through careful weighing and measuring – you can reduce unnecessary expenditure.

 Creating a winning restaurant menu pricing strategy